arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

 **Mel Medarda**

-She is a part of Black Rose after all?
+Is Mel a part of Black Rose after all?
 If so, why Rose killed her right hand Elora?
-If so, why would they kidnap Mel?
+And why would they kidnap Mel?
 If Mel is good at finding/empowering talents (we saw that in the first chapter), why she doesn't use this power afterwards, relying purely on magic?